ras52/bootstrap/stage-0/README.txt

 the binutils diagnostic tools (objdump, etc.) are of limited use on it.

 Conceptually the program should have been written using some lower-level technique, such as with a hex-editor.
-In practice the Makefile contains a simple one-line shell script to perform the same action as unhex, and it is generated source in its own language.
-We check the program works by compiling its own source and comparing the output.
+But instead, the Makefile contains a simple one-line shell script to perform the same action as unhex, which is used to create the first unhex binary.